KrisitVvv/Based-on-TCP-Vehicle-Communication-System/README.md

 python TCP_Receive_Vehicle_Message.py
 ```
 ### By the way
-You'd better to firstly running folowing vehicle,front vehicle and then running computer.In any special situations,not follow the order of running,you may have some problems.
+You'd better to firstly running folowing vehicle,front vehicle and then running computer.In some special situations,not follow the order of running,you may have some problems.
+If you don't know how to get ip address,you can in Songling vehicle System running order `ifconfig` to find.
 ## Effect
 ### YOLO Verify
 We use YOLO to recongnize the pedestrian in lab,it's effect is nice.